 If the suppository is too soft to insert, chill it in the fridge for 30 minutes or run it under cold water before taking off the wrapper.

-Distract your child before and after giving it.
-Try reading, playing music, or a back rub.
+Calm and distract your child before and after giving it.
+Try reading, playing music, or taking deep breaths.

 Some parents may become anxious when they have to give a suppository.
 Keep in mind it is medicine that your child needs.
 Once you have given it the first time, you will see how easy it is to do.